Insight about employee engagement

 You can watch our on-demand webinar "How to work with DE&I + Experiences from IKEA Denmark" right here if you want great insight on how to work with the data from a Diversity, Equity & Inclusion Survey.

-Pros and cons of the employee survey
+Pros and Cons of the Employee Survey

-If you are considering conducting an employee survey, remember to take these pros and cons into account in your decision-making if you don’t want it to be a waste of time and money.
+Employee survey, remember to take these pros and cons into account in your decision-making if you don’t want it to be a waste of time and money.

 Let’s have a look at the most important pros and cons to be aware of: